Phillip4reall/PostApi/README.md

 ## Features
-Post Listing: Getting user post from the Api
+Post Listing: Getting user post from the Api.

-Comments Screen: Displaying the User comments on a post
+Comments Screen: Displaying the User comments on a post.
-Bookmark: Bookmark user post locally by using share preferences
+Bookmark: Bookmark user post locally by using share preferences.
-Profile: Display user profile
+Profile: Display user profile.

 ## Videos
 # Click on the video to watch the app functions